Frequently Asked Questions

 Q: In the past, there’s been a line out of the counselor office after we’ve hosted a speaker.
 Will hosting you cause reporting to increase?

-A: Most anti-bullying programs encourage students to “report all incidents”.
-This often creates chaos for staff, while the speaker hops on a plane to his next city.
-My message teaches students to report criminal behavior (when someone tries to harm their body or property), but also teaches them HOW to respond to simple acts of aggression (someone trying to hurt their feelings).
+I teach students to report criminal behavior (when someone tries to harm their body or property) and how to resolve social SQUABBLES on their own.
+These are minute acts of aggression (someone trying to hurt their feelings).
 I often hear that reporting decreases after my presentation because it teaches the kids how to respond, without the need for adult intervention.
 This makes the job of educators easier.
-You don’t need a mountain of paperwork every time a student gets called a name.
+You don’t need a mountain of paperwork every time someone is rude.
+Students are always encouraged to seek help from a trusted adult if they are in danger or need support.

-Some speakers think that it’s important to make the kids cry or push them until emotion is evoked.
+Some speakers think that it’s important to make the kids cry.
 The message tends to be more emotional versus practical.
-I believe this is manipulative and unecessary.
+I believe this is manipulative and unnecessary.
 Instead, I do my best to share my message with empathy, while still challenging students as I would want a caring adult to challenge me.

-Q: Is your presentation high-tech?
-What kind of equipment is required for us to host your programs?
+Q: What kind of equipment is required for us to host your programs?

 A: When I speak to students, I only need a quality sound system, microphone, and mic stand.
 For parents and educators, I also ask for a projector and screen.
 Nervous that your equipment won’t cut it?
 No worries, simply let us know at the time of booking.
 We have equipment on hand for rental, just in case you need it.